 The mobile app takes that concept a bit further.
 In addition to a button for activating e911 on the home screen or live view, you can sound the siren on the hub or call a friend (or family member) to investigate.
 The Arlo app also now has the option of using a fingerprint login.

 One of my pet peeves about the Arlo software still hasn’t been addressed.
 You can't have more than one interface active at a time.
 If you are checking out a camera or editing a setting on your phone or computer, and a family member logs in from another device, you will be logged out.

 The Arlo Ultra isn't cheap.
 A single camera plus the required hub and one year of free Smart Premier cloud plan is $399.99.
 An add-on camera costs $299.99.
 Other packages include multiple camera systems, with the hub and Smart Premier cloud plan, such as four cameras for $999.99, or two cameras for $599.99.

 The Ultra delivers top-quality video, and its powerful-but-simple software makes it quick and easy to call for help.
-For those reasons, the Arlo Ultra is the best wireless security camera, dethroning the Arlo Pro 2.
-In fact, while the Arlo Q remains our Editor's Choice for best overall security camera, because its price is about half that of the Ultra, the Ultra has generally better video with far less motion blur, and more features than the Q. If you want the best — and are willing to pay for it — the Arlo Ultra is the wireless camera to get.
+If you want the best home security camera — and are willing to pay for it — the Arlo Ultra is the wireless camera to get.

 Arlo Ultra specs at a glance